denten-books/plain-text/5-screen.md

 we restrict the use of the word "medium" to identify more narrowly the physical conduit of representation.[^ln3-oed] Thus the medium of painting is paint and canvas, where the medium of books is paper and ink.
-The distinction will help us remain somewhat more precise than in colloquial use, particularly as we move to the more complicated and interested cases.
+The distinction will help our language remain somewhat more precise than colloquial use, particularly as we consider the more complicated and interested edge cases.
 A change in medium often implies a corresponding change in the *mode* of perception.
 For example, at some level of music production the making of classical music may involve a family of brass woodwind instruments, shaped to move and vibrate air.
-Brass, wood, wind, and air all sound like reasonable candidates for the media through which sound and vibration will travel to reach the listener's ear.
+Brass, wood, wind, and air all sound like reasonable candidates for the media through which sound and vibration will travel to reach a listener's ear.
 The *mode* of music appreciation is listening, which involves a set of conventional cultural techniques: the way one buys tickets, (the fact that that there are tickets!), the way one dresses and behaves at a concert.
+A person from the deaf community may use other modes of listening, like leaning against sound amplifying speakers or touching the woodwind.

 Yet at another stage of music production, the making of classical music will involve sheet music.
 A whole system of music distribution is built around the